ttwag/EEC130AB-Electromagnetics/lecture/Transmission_Line.md

 $$Z_0 = \sqrt{\frac{L'}{C'}}$$

-It means that if we have current wave, we always have voltage wave related with the constant.
+It means that if we have a current wave, we always have a voltage wave related to the constant.
 Moreover, the reverse current wave has a negative sign, signaling the current's direction is flipped.

 ### Reflection Coefficient